 "Specialty convenience retail store" means an establishment where the principal use or purpose is the sale of convenience products directly to the consumer.
-These stores usually specialize in one type or line of interrelated products.
+These stores usually specialize in one type or line of inter-related products.
 The term "specialty convenience retail goods store" includes but is not limited to book and stationery stores, camera and photographic supply stores, florists, and hardware, paint and wallpaper stores.
 The term "specialty convenience retail store" does not include any use that is otherwise listed specifically in the Table of Permitted Uses for the zoning district where the term is used.
-The term "specialty convenience retail store" as defined in this chapter.
+The term "specialty convenience retail store" does not include a "Convenience store" as defined in this chapter.